Don’t be fooled...

 Here's how usecure defines HRM:

-Human Risk Management is the new class of user-focused security that empowers businesses to understand, reduce and monitor their employee cyber risk — without having to sacrifice productivity for protection.
+Human Risk Management is the new class of user-focused security that empowers businesses to understand, reduce and monitor their employee cyber risk — without having to sacrifice budget, staff productivity or your IT team's sanity for protection.

 Whereas businesses typically deploy security awareness training programs to reduce employee risk, HRM offers a full-circle solution for transforming humans into a business' strongest defence against evolving threats.